kxiao02/Neighborhood/README.md

 ## Future Enhancements
 - **OAuth Integration**: Implement OAuth for third-party authentication.
 - **Rate Limiting**: Add rate limiting to prevent abuse of the API.

----

-This template outlines the critical components of your project.
-You can expand each section as needed, especially the user guide and future enhancements, based on specific functionalities of your application.